OEB-BAIHA/Sex_Bias_AFib/README.md

-# BAIHA
+# Sex Bias in Atrial Fibrillation Detection
-This repository contains the code for the BAIHA community on OpenEBench.
+This repository contains the code for the BAIHA community proof-of-concept event - assessing sex biases in datasets and AI tools for detecting atrial fibrillation from electrocardiogram signals.